Six takeaways from the Pennsylvania Senate debate between Fetterman and Oz - KESQ

 Oz used the moment, again, to call Fetterman out, saying it was “important” for Fetterman to “at least acknowledge” that he had taken another position on abortion.

+But it was an Oz comment that Democrats, including the Fetterman campaign, have seized on after the debate.

-Oz also said he thought the debate about abortion was for “women, doctors, local political leaders” with a focus on who can “put the best ideas forward so states can decide for themselves.”
+Oz said he thought the debate about abortion should be left to “women, doctors, local political leaders,” a continuation of his argument that states, not the federal government should decide the issue.

+Top Democrats see the comment as an opening to link Oz with Pennsylvania Republican gubernatorial nominee Doug Mastriano, a state senator who introduced a 2019 bill that would require physicians to determine if a fetal heartbeat is present prior to an abortion and prohibit the procedure if a heartbeat is detected.

+Their argument: Oz thinks politicians like Mastriano — either as state senator or possibly as governor — should decide the issue.

 Should Fetterman have debated?